nhsuk/nhsuk-service-manual-community-backlog/.github/ISSUE_TEMPLATE/new-feature.md

 ## What

 <!--
 Briefly describe the thing you’re proposing.
-(It could be a style, component or pattern or something to add to the content style guide.)
+For example, it could be a style, component or pattern or something to add to the content style guide.
 -->

 ## Why